otto-de/edison-hal/README.md

 * Links with all specified attributes like rel, href, profile, type, name, title, etc. pp.
 * Embedded resources
 * CURIs in links and embedded resources
-* Generation of HAL representations using Jackson via annotated classes
+* Generation of HAL representations using Jackson using annotated classes

 Parsing HAL representations:
 * Mapping application/hal+json to Java classes using Jackson